 WLT’s focus is local—issues, events and people in Southern California—so for subjects with broader application, it’s important to include a local angle and/or sources.

 Please browse our archives at WholeLifeTimes.com to get a sense of our style and focus.

 We accept queries only via email.
-If you have not written for us before, please be sure to include your bio and links to up to three published clips.
+If you have not written for us before, please be sure to include a brief bio and links to up to three published clips.
 Alternatively, you may submit a completed manuscript.
 If your story addresses the categories described above, your treatment of the issue, timeliness and the quality of your writing are the main keys to getting published.

-Submissions should be double-spaced in AP style as an attached unformatted MS Word file (.docx).
+Submissions should be double-spaced in AP style as an attached, unformatted MS Word file (.docx).
 If you do not have Microsoft Word and must email in another program, please also copy and paste your story in the message section of your email.

 Please suggest a hed and dek for your story.